8 Tips on Asking Your Partner for a Polyamorous Relationship

 However, if you’ve always been on the same page about most issues, they’ll understand your need for this type of relationship.

-But before you even broach the subject of polyamory to your partner, explain how important they are to you and how much you value your relationship with them.
+But before you even broach the subject of polyamory with your partner, explain how important they are to you and how much you value your relationship with them.

 Remember that this isn’t a means of blackmailing them into polyamory but rather a way for you to cement their position in your life.